conjurinc/api-python/examples/petstore/README.md

 The add and remove views are protected with the `validate_privilege` decorator in [app.py](app.py).
-A user or machine must pass an `Authorization` header when calling the `petstore` host. `petstore` consults Possum to ensure that the caller has `update` privilege on the `petstore` host defined in [policy.yml](policy.yml).
+A user or machine must pass an `Authorization` header when calling the `petstore` host. `petstore` consults Possum to ensure that the caller has the required privilege on the `petstore` host.
 If so, the request proceeds.
 If not, an error message is returned.

 ## Demo